Unhuman (film)

 Unhuman (stylized as unHUMAN) is a 2022 American comedy horror film directed by Marcus Dunstan, and written by Dunstan and Patrick Melton.
 The film stars an ensemble cast, featuring Brianne Tju, Benjamin Wadsworth, Uriah Shelton, Ali Gallo, and Peter Giles.
 Jason Blum serves as an executive producer through his Blumhouse Television banner.

-Unhuman is an Epix original film and a production of Blumhouse Television, with Paramount Home Entertainment releasing the film digitally on June 3, 2022.
+It is an Epix original film and a production of Blumhouse Television, with Paramount Home Entertainment releasing the film digitally on June 3, 2022.

 Plot

 Evanston Hill High School teacher Mr. Lorenzo supervises as students board a bus for a field trip.
 Ever, an average girl with low self-esteem, boards with her best friend Tamra.
 Other students include Randall and Steven, two bullied loners who harbor crushes on Tamra and Ever; Danny, a jock; Hunt, Danny's best friend; Jacey, Danny's girlfriend; overweight outcast Ryan; and nerdy girl Candice.
 A sudden burst of blood on the windshield causes the driver, Wayne, to crash the bus in a forest.
 An emergency radio broadcast warns of a nearby chemical attack.
 A metalhead who appears to be a mutated zombie, later revealed to be a vengeful burnout named Chip, enters the bus and savagely mauls Lorenzo.
 In the ensuing commotion, Ever, Tamra, Randall, Steven, Danny, Hunt, and Jacey escape into the woods and seek safety in an abandoned building.
 Ryan joins them later.
 Meanwhile, Chip attacks Candice and others back on the bus.

 Ever attempts to help Candice when she tries to join everyone in the building, but the other students deem rescuing her too risky, so they let Chip attack Candice again.
 Wayne, having seemingly mutated into a zombie like Chip, attacks everyone inside.
 Classmates who were also apparently transformed capture Hunt.
 Ever, Tamra, Randall, Steven, Danny, Jacey, and Ryan regroup in a room where they find mannequins dressed to resemble them, realizing someone has specifically targeted all of them.
 Wayne suddenly attacks again, but Randall beats him.
 Danny begins transforming after being stabbed with something during the commotion.
 Wayne rises to tackle Danny through a window onto the ground outside.
 Initially appearing dead, Danny surprisingly contorts and runs off.